Dashzero23/Final-Project/README.md

 - Advanced visual asset: there is a 3D mesh animation done in blender as the intro
 - Procedural graphics: there are rectangles serve as back buttons for the Credit as well as the endings
 - Complete closed captioning: the bgm is displayed with "bgm is playing" and card sfx is displayed with "card hit"

+Credits:

+All Music done By Gabriel Li and Lucas Rodrigues (Self-Made) All art (including logo) done By Jeevithan Mahenthran Animation done by Nguyen Vu (via blender)